 Jon (Jonno) Sebastian – Webmaster

 Jon is the Billing Solutions Manager at Vodafone Hutchison Australia which so kindly supports his love for the theatre.
-He has performed in over 30 musical productions such as 'Patroclus' in the World Premiere Production of Jon English's PARIS for Laycock Street Theatre in Gosford NSW, 'Don Lockwood' in CLOCs Singin In the Rain, 'Gregory Gardner' in CLOCs A Chorus Line, 'Enjolras' in Gosford Musical Society's Les Miserables.
-Others include: Little Shop Of Horrors, Tapestry - A Musical Revue, Crazy For You, Jesus Christ Superstar, CLOCs Jekyll & Hyde, CLOCs The Scarlet Pimpernel and as Lumiere in Whitehorse's production of Disney's Beauty and the Beast for which he recieved a nomination from the Victorian Music Theatre Guild for Best Supporting Actor.
-In 2007 Jon played the role of Captain Tempest in Return to the Forbidden Planet (Lyrebird Nomination) and the role of Jon in tick, tick...
-BOOM (Victorian Music Theatre Guild Nomination), both with Fab Nobs Theatre Inc. In 2008 Jon went on to play his 'dream' role of Peter Allen in The Boy from Oz with CLOC Musical Theatre followed by Zoser in Whitehorse Musical Theatre's acclaimed production of Elton John & Tim Rice's AIDA.
-2012 will mark his return to Melbourne and hopefully to the stage after a 3 year hiatus.
+He has performed in over 30 musical productions such as ‘Patroclus’ in the World Premiere Production of Jon English’s PARIS for Laycock Street Theatre in Gosford NSW, ‘Don Lockwood’ in CLOCs Singin In the Rain, ‘Gregory Gardner’ in CLOCs A Chorus Line, ‘Enjolras’ in Gosford Musical Society’s Les Miserables.
+Others include: Little Shop Of Horrors, Tapestry – A Musical Revue, Crazy For You, Jesus Christ Superstar, CLOCs Jekyll & Hyde, CLOCs The Scarlet Pimpernel and as Lumiere in Whitehorse’s production of Disney’s Beauty and the Beast for which he recieved a nomination from the Victorian Music Theatre Guild for Best Supporting Actor.
+In 2007 Jon played the role of Captain Tempest in Return to the Forbidden Planet (Lyrebird Nomination) and the role of Jon in tick, tick… BOOM (Victorian Music Theatre Guild Nomination), both with Fab Nobs Theatre Inc. In 2008 Jon went on to play his ‘dream’ role of Peter Allen in The Boy from Oz with CLOC Musical Theatre followed by Zoser in Whitehorse Musical Theatre’s acclaimed production of Elton John & Tim Rice’s AIDA.
+More recently, Jonno has treaded the boards with CLOC as the Boy From Oz and Sky Masterson in Guys and Dolls.

 James Terry – Head of Digital Media